Detail from a Benedict & MacFarlane Blue Trading Stamp book from the turn of the 20th Century.

 Through the sixties, trading stamps had become a fixture in American culture.
 Sperry & Hutchinson alone was the largest wholesale purchaser of General Electric small appliances, Coleman lanterns and Bissell carpet sweepers.
 They were distributing more stamps than the U.S. Postal Service and had redemption centers in almost every American community.

 Stamps further saturated popular culture.
-Singer Andy Williams, entertainers Dinah Shore and Danny Kaye, and game show host Gene Rayburn advertised S&H Green Stamps on television.
+Singer Andy Williams, entertainers Dinah Shore (with announcer Harry Von Zell) and Danny Kaye, and game show host Gene Rayburn advertised S&H Green Stamps on television.
 S&H also marketed to the younger generation, sponsoring Dick Clark's afternoon rock show, "Where the Action Is," and Andy Warhol turned the stamps into a work of art.
 A fictional brand of stamps was portrayed in a popular episode of the sitcom The Brady Bunch, and in a memorable episode of Sanford & Son, Redd Foxx (in the character of Fred Sanford) uses a boiled beef tongue to lick his Blue Chip stamps.

 Disposal of redeemed stamps posed other problems.
 Stamp companies learned from the very beginning that people were all too eager to snatch up and turn in stamps that were already redeemed, which could quickly put a company out of business.
 One stamp company official dumped weighted sacks of redeemed books into the sea, only to find divers following him and retrieving the sacks.